 Characteristic: Tolerate wet climates.

 - Seeds: Starting seeds requires plenty of space, good light and proper temperature levels.
 Learn more about growing flowers from seeds.

-- Live Plants: Choose plants that are deep green in color and are neither too compact nor too spindly.
+- Live Plants: Choose plants that are a deep green in color and are neither too compact nor too spindly.
 Also, look for plants that have not yet bloomed.

 - Containers and Hanging Baskets: Provides a more ideal root-zone environment.

 - Screens and Hedges: Some fast-growing annual vines can be used as screens when grown on trellises or fences.
+Learn about growing vines.